jingqiangchen/kbsumm/README.md

 Some code are borrowed from PG and Transformer.
 Thanks for their work.
 # Dependancy
-Python2.7 for running the model
+Python2.7 for running the model \n
 Python3.5 for preprocessing the data pyrouge 0.1.3
 # Dataset